Jianchi-TIAN/jianchi-tian.github.io/_pages/about.md

 My doctoral research centres on understanding and promoting public engagement with climate action and policy.
 I have led a series of studies examining pathways to improve public support for climate policies and to encourage pro-environmental behaviours.
 For example, my work integrates theories from environmental psychology with communication strategies, while employing advanced analytical techniques such as machine learning and psychological network analysis.
 I have also been responsible for projects assessing the environmental implications of AI and exploring how AI can be used to foster pro-environmental behaviour.

-At present, my research focuses on the design of innovative behavioural game experiments that simulate and predict climate-related actions at the individual, group, and national levels; on the relationships between nature and mental health.

 I am currently seeking a postdoctoral research position to begin in Autumn 2027.

 <span style="font-size: 0.8em;">My research interests include:</span>
 ======
-* Designing behavioural game experiments to investigate climate action.
+* Investigating the impact of nature exposure (e.g., EVI, NDVI, air quality) on mental health by using satellite remote sensing technology.
 * Examining inequality in climate-related psychology and behaviour.
 * Developing low-cost tools to enhance public support for climate policies and action.
-* Investigating the impact of nature exposure (e.g., EVI, NDVI, air quality) on mental health by using satellite remote sensing technology.
+* Designing behavioural game experiments to investigate climate action.